2022 Tax Updates

 Canada training credit – starting 2020, eligible individuals aged 25 to 65 who are enrolled at eligible educational institutions can claim this new federal refundable tax credit on tuition and fees for training (annual allowance of $250 per year; $5,000 maximum lifetime tax credit).

 Home office expenses – If you work from home for more than six months in 2021, you may be eligible to deduct certain expenses related to your home office.
 Ask your employer to issue Form T2200.
-Also, track home office expenses and retain relevant utilities, supplies, and maintenance receipts.
-Alternatively, you can use the simplified method (proposed to increase in 2021 to $500), if you were required to work from home due to the COVID-19 pandemic.
+Also, track home office expenses and retain relevant utilities, supplies and maintenance receipts.
+Alternatively, your can use simplified method (2022 to $500), if you were required to work from home due to the COVID-19 pandemic.

 Contribute $6,000 TFSA (tax free savings account).
-If you are planning a withdrawal from your TFSA, consider doing so before the end of 2021 instead of early in 2022 – amounts withdrawn are not added to your TFSA contribution room until the beginning of the year after the withdrawal.
-Be mindful of the over-contribution penalty of 1% per month for both TFSA and RRSP.
+If you are planning a withdrawal from your TFSA, consider doing so before the end of 2022 instead of early in 2023 – amount withdrawn are not added to your TFSA contribution room until the beginning of the year after the withdrawal.
+Be mindful of over-contribution penalty of 1% per month for both TFSA and RRSP.

-Home buyers’ incentives – If you are a first-time homebuyer, consider withdrawing tax-free up to $35,000 from your RRSP, under the Home Buyers’ Plan.
+Home buyers’ incentives – If you are a first-time home buyer, consider withdrawing tax-free up to $35,000 from your RRSP, under the Home Buyers’ Plan.
 Amounts withdrawn must be repaid to your RRSP over 15 years.
-And claim the first-time home buyers’ tax credits.
+And claim the $10,000first-time home buyers’ tax credits

-Hold investments intended for capital growth outside your RRSP and hold interest-generating investments inside RRSP.
+Hold investments intended for capital growth outside your RRSP and hold interest-generating investments inside RRSP (or TFSA).

 Contribute to RESP for your child or grandchild.
 Plan for the RESP to receive the maximum lifetime Canada education savings grant of $7,200.
 Discuss with us about RESP withdrawing rules.